Clinically proven weight loss

-Endocrinologist Dr. Sue Pedersen's paper finds that people with diabetes using a portion control tool lost as much weight as they would on medication, without the side effects.
+Endocrinologist Dr. Sue Pederson's paper (Pederson S et al, Arch Intern Med 2007;167:1277-1283) finds that people with diabetes using The Diet Plate lost as much weight as they would on medication, without the side effects.

 Dr. Sue Pederson

 "The weight loss we saw is similar to studies using weight loss medication, but without the potential side effects or the expense."

 The optimal management of type 2 diabetes involves lifestyle changes including dietary modification, increased activity levels and weight management.